layefaokiy/City-of-Ottawa/README.md

 # City-of-Ottawa
-Community Dashboard for the City of Ottawa
+Community Dashboard Project for the City of Ottawa.